top of page

 • Model evaluations

 The final three weeks are dedicated to project work with TA support.
+A detailed weekly breakdown can be found here.

 Weekly learning structure